nchlswhttkr/website/content/resume.md

     Teacher
   </p>
   <p>
-    <em>June 2017 - December 2017</em>
+    <em>Jun 2017 - Dec 2017</em>
   </p>
 </div>

 -   Taught children the basics of coding, building their own games in a holiday program
 -   Ensured campers had a fun, positive experience while learning the logic of computers

 ---